In the novel ‘Time to Talk’, most of the talking is done in various Edinburgh cafés.

 Some people visit for a quiet read.

 Max, working for Faith’s friend Hazel, keeps tabs on her husband Henry and the new woman in his life, Lizzie Smith.
 Hazel suspects they meet in the Terrace Café at the Botanic Gardens.
 More photographs will follow when I have the opportunity to take them.

-Max and Faith take a break from Christmas shopping at John Lewis.
-The Camino is a haven of rest.
+Max and Faith take a break from Christmas shopping at John Lewis but have a break at The Camino, a haven of rest now no mofre.

 Faith collects Max when he leaves Leith Police Station.
 They go to the nearest place to talk, The Foot of the Walk.
 As its name suggests it is situated at the foot of Leith Walk.
 It is a large establishment with unusually well-fitted toilets.
 Not wanting to end up in the police station myself, I decided not to photograph them.